-Toll revenue for FY 2022 is projected to decrease to \$31.7 million or 11.5% due to the impact of the COVID-19 virus pandemic.
-Toll rates were last increased in September 2008 and remain unchanged for the next fiscal year.
+Toll revenue for FY 2023 is projected to increase to \$36.2 million or 14.0% as traffic begins to rebound from the COVID-19 virus pandemic.
+Toll rates were last increased in September 2008.
 The timing and extent of future rate adjustments will continue to be analyzed as projections are updated and revised based on actual results.
 Revenues cannot be commingled between the Authority's different operations (i.e. tolls cannot be used to support any of the Authority's other facilities).